 To learn how child support is calculated in Australia (how it works), check out the infographic and discussion below.

-To estimate your child support payments, use the calculator / estimator (it's cleaner than the government version).
+To estimate your child support payments, use the calculator / estimator, which implements the same formula, tables, and steps described on this page.

 Concept and method: how it works

-Child support payments are calculated using a complex formula (though it's called the "basic formula").
-While the calculations are complex, the principles are understandable.
+Child support payments are calculated using a complex statutory formula (commonly referred to as the “basic formula”).
+While the calculations involve multiple tables and thresholds, the underlying structure is coherent and can be explained directly.

 In the final calculation, child support is calculated as the Costs of the Children multiplied by the difference between your Income % (share of combined income) and your Cost % (credit for time with the child(ren)).